andreciornavei/aws-cms-serverless/README.md

 For more knowledge about terraform, check the [TERRAFORM.md](./TERRAFORM.md) as a fast documentation.

 For this project we going to use the [AWS](https://www.terraform.io/docs/providers/aws/index.html) provider.

+On the final step, access the terraform.tf file and make sure that the value of provider `aws.shared_credentials_file` is the same of yours OS system, this is setted for _Linux, Unix, and macOS_ by default.

 ---